MaeseDeivit/Beer-Dispenser-API/INSTRUCTIONS.md

 1. Install `make` on your computer, if you do not already have it.
 2. Build the Docker image: `make build`
 3. Start the application: `make up`
+4. Create and load migrations: `make migrations`

+or

+1. Install `make` on your computer, if you do not already have it.
+2. Build the Docker image: `make install`

 As you could see on the [Makefile](Makefile) script, you could just avoid those steps and just execute `make up`, as **build** is dependant of it.

-Go to `http://localhost:8080/api/health` to see that everything is up & running!
+Go to `http://localhost:8080/api/health` or `http://localhost:8080` to see that everything is up & running!

 ## Overview